Admissions (Undergraduate)

 2. Complete the 15-unit comprehensive "a-g" pattern of college preparatory courses;

-• The CSU will accept "Credit" or "Pass" grades to satisfy "a-g" requirements completed during Winter, Spring, Summer, or Fall 2020 terms and during Winter, Spring, or Summer 2021 terms.
+- The CSU will accept "Credit" or "Pass" grades to satisfy "a-g" requirements completed during Winter, Spring, Summer or Fall 2020 terms and during Winter, Spring or Summer 2021 terms.
 The CSU expects and assumes that high school Pass (Credit) grades will represent work completed at the C- or higher level.
-Beginning fall 2021 and forward, grades are expected for courses.
+As of Fall 2021 and forward, grades are expected for courses.

 4. Earn a qualifying "a-g" grade point average (GPA) as described below.

-• Non-California residents may be eligible for admission to the CSU by earning a 3.00 or greater "a-g" GPA along with other supplemental factors utilized by the individual CSU, including those outlined by impacted CSUs and programs.
+- Non-California residents may be eligible for admission to the CSU by earning a 3.00 or greater "a-g" GPA along with other supplemental factors utilized by the individual university, including those outlined by impacted universities and programs.

 5. Each CSU will determine the supplemental factors used with GPA to determine eligibility in these cases and communicate these criteria publicly for prospective students.